dirtsimple/imposer/imposer.md

 # `imposer`: Impose States on a Wordpress Instance

-Imposer is a modular configuration manager for Wordpress, allowing state information from outside the database (i.e. files, environment variables, etc.) to be *imposed* upon a Wordpress instance's database.
+Imposer is a modular configuration manager for Wordpress, allowing state information from outside the database (i.e. files, environment variables, etc.) to be "imposed" upon a Wordpress instance's database.
 State information is defined in markdown files (like this one) containing mixed shell script, jq code, YAML, and PHP.

 Imposer is built using [mdsh](https://github.com/bashup/mdsh), combining [loco](https://github.com/bashup/loco) for command-line parsing and configuration loading, and [jqmd](https://github.com/bashup/jqmd) for literate programming support.